A-Ribeiro/OpenMultimedia/README.md

 With the pandemic, I had more time to upgrade the original project's codebase.

+# What does it do?

+This is a framework written in C++ to allow the transmission of image streams over the network.

+There is an android app that streams the camera image.

+It is possible to use the image stream as virtual cameras within real-time video editing software like OBS.

 # Main Features

 - Fully rethought operating architecture;
 - Now the android application uses the MediaRecorder API;
 - Image compression modes are selected according to what is supported and enabled within the smartphone HW/API;
-- New viewers are compatible with DirectShow.
-They are at: [release files](https://github.com/A-Ribeiro/OpenMultimedia/releases);
+- New viewers are compatible with DirectShow, V4L2 Loopback and Syphon;
 - The device discovery algorithm uses IPv4 broadcast from the device to the active lan/wlan interfaces.

 ## Components